sigp/lighthouse/README.md

   FFG](https://arxiv.org/abs/1710.09437) fork-choice rules allow the chain to select a canonical chain in the case of a fork.
-- **Efficient state transition logic**: "state transition" logic deals with updating the validator set as valiators log in/out, penalising/rewarding validators, rotating validators across shards, and many other core tasks.
+- **Efficient state transition logic**: "state transition" logic deals with updating the validator set as validators log in/out, penalising/rewarding validators, rotating validators across shards, and many other core tasks.
-- **Fuzzing and testing environments**: we preparing to implement lab environments with CI work-flows to provide automated security analysis.
+- **Fuzzing and testing environments**: we are preparing to implement lab environments with CI work-flows to provide automated security analysis.

 On top of these components we're also working on database schemas,